Skip to main content

 Tax-Exempt Bids

-ForgeX supports tax-exempt bids for government projects, non-profit organizations, or clients with tax exemption certificates.
+ForgeX supports tax-exempt bids for government projects, non-profit organizations, or clients with a valid tax exemption certificate.

 How Tax Exemption Works